'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 Future Proofing

 It’s a constant battle explaining to others, including GP’s where you often aren’t able to see the same one consistently.
 Now the DWP won’t even accept a doctors letter.
 Reports, care or treatment plans are the only accepted criteria from the doctor, so if there is no treatment available other than managing symptoms, there is nothing to show them apart from your own record of symptoms and diary entries which they often don’t take into account unless it goes to court (something I also had to go through).
-So, for now all I can rely on is the information provided from the mental Health team at Insight Healthcare, alone.
-It’s one of the reasons I post about it and make records of it as it happens on social media, which has become a tool for making recorded evidence as it records the time and date.
-I used to write a diary on Patients Like Me but it didn’t offer the artistic freedom that Instagram or Facebook does.
-The black squares represent my darkest nights and mornings so I can easily see any patterns emerging.
+So, for now all I can rely on is the information provided from the mental Health team, alone which it seems is the way the psychs want it.
+To remain in this paradigm of psychoclogial narrative, when it is not.
+It’s one of the reasons I post about it and make records of symptoms as they happen on social media, which has become a tool for making recorded evidence as it records the time and date.
+It’s where I have to spend the majority of my time when I have to be still and rest, if I can deal with the screen and cognitive elements.

 A Rock and a Hard Place

-Those of us with these conditions who have reached this point, are caught between a rock and a hard place in terms of being able to work consistently and generally enjoy life and fulfil those aspects which are supposed to help the condition, such as exercise.
-I love it when I’m able to exercise.
-It feels like such a treat, although it often has dire consequences if I get carried away and enjoy it too much, or do a full workout like a normal person would be able to.
-Just like when I go out to socialise, there’s always a price and self sacrifice.
-It’s a question of constantly weighing up the mental gain versus physical pain.
-It’s insanely frustrating and infuriating.
-I often talk to Célia my mannequin to offload.
-She really doesn’t mind at all.
-She’s a deep thinker like me.
+Those of us with these conditions who have reached this point, are caught between a rock and a hard place in terms of being unable to ‘work’ consistently, or at all; and generally enjoy life and fulfil those aspects which are supposed to help some conditions, supposedly fibromyalgia, such as exercise (note: this is for fibromyalgia only as exercise is contra-indicated in M.E. - can you see how upsetting that is to someone with both diagnoses).
+I love it when I’m feeling well enough to able to be a bit active, some crumbs close to what I used to do.
+Even knowing the consequences will be painful It feels like such a treat.
+The dire consequences can be unforgiving if I get carried away and enjoy it too much, or if I ever tried to do a full yoga class like a healthy person would be able to.
+I’ve tried and failed many times.

-I’m very lucky to be able to even consider setting up a business alongside a condition like mine where money is often a barrier.
-Without the latest technology too, it’s almost impossible to run a business of this type as it’s pretty costly.
+And money is often a barrier.
+Without the latest technology too, it’s almost impossible to run a business of this type as it’s pretty costly and software needs constant updating.
 Thankfully I made a really good purchase of a Banksy print back in 2004 which I sold a few years ago.
 It helped to keep the roof over when my DLA was switched over to PIP and it was refused (even though I’d already been given an indefinite award previously).
 I had to go to court and I felt like a criminal, even though it was me taking them to court over it.
 You may also wonder how I acquired my own property as a single woman without a really well paid job.
 Well, that’s another story and one which might surprise you.
 It’s not a good story.
 The next blog might give a little bit more insight into that as I talk about overcoming one of the traumas in my life, turning it into something creative and cathartic.
 It might not give you the exact answer, but you might just work it out.

 It’s Not All Bad